Studies in Religion

 Doctor of Philosophy

 The Doctor of Philosophy has the most stringent requirements for entry.
 Applicants must have a first class Honours degree or a research Masters before being admitted to a Doctor of Philosophy.
-Students are required to undertake a major original research project, and to write an individually supervised thesis of 80,000 100,000 which makes an original and significant contribution to the academic study of religion.
+Students are required to undertake a major original research project, and to write an individually supervised thesis of 80,000 to 100,000 words that makes an original and significant contribution to the academic study of religion.